 The returns of a private equity real estate fund depend on the types of funds and the properties they invest in.
 However, private equity typically has higher returns compared to other investments.

-What does private equity real estate do?
+Is private equity real estate a good investment?

-What is real estate private equity investing?
+Is real estate private equity stressful?